oampo/thinkful-projects/node/endpoint-testing/endpoint-testing.md

-title: Record profits: Endpoint Testing
+title: Record Profits: Endpoint Testing
 description: Help Amazon refactor their codebase by writing and testing the API endpoint for adding vinyl records to their list of products.
 duration: 2 hours
 date_implemented: